connormcl/spell-checker/README.md

 ```
 $ python spelling_correction.py DICT MISSPELLINGS
 ```
-* DICT - the dictionary file the program will offer a suggestion from
+* DICT - the dictionary file from which the program will offer a suggestion
 * MISSPELLINGS - the file of misspellings

 Note: this is a simple, brute force algorithm.
 The larger the dict and misspelling files are, the longer it will take to complete.